DominicanKnight/ManageHD/README.txt

 - ManageHD -
   --------

-A python v3.4 program written with the Wing IDE.
+A python v3.4 program written using the Wing IDE.

 Wing IDE is professional level Python IDE written from the ground up specifically for Python.
 Is is available at: